 Keeping your migraine triggers under control can reduce the chances of you reaching your migraine threshold.

-In some cases though, no matter what you do, your migraine will still start.
-Usually multiple triggers at once can contribute to you headache.
+In some cases, though, no matter what you do, your migraine will still start.
+Usually, multiple triggers at once can contribute to your headache.

 Keeping track of what specific events cause your migraines can play a big role in staying away from your threshold and limiting your migraines!

 If you think migraine treatment can reduce your migraines call us today or book online to see how our Chiropractors in Sydney CBD can help you.